Back to California

 Firearms: People Who Can't Have Guns

-The bill makes it illegal for people who have been convicted of altering marks on guns to own or use firearms for ten years after their conviction, starting from January 1, 2027.
+The bill makes it illegal for people who have been convicted of altering or removing marks on firearms to own, buy, receive, possess, or control guns for ten years after their conviction.

 What This Bill Does

-• Adds a rule that if someone is found guilty of changing the marks on a gun's identification, they can't buy, get, have, or keep any firearm for 10 years after being convicted.
+• Adds a rule that if someone is found guilty of changing the marks on a gun's identification, they can't have any kind of firearm for 10 years after being punished.

 Who It Names or Affects

-• People who have been convicted of altering marks on guns.
+• People who have been convicted of altering or removing marks on firearms will not be able to own guns for ten years after their conviction.

 Terms To Know